Student Leadership Conferences

-The Ulead conference is a one day conference focused on developing key leadership skills while making connections with other campus leaders at the University of Toronto St. George campus.
-Through meaningful participation and active engagement with the conference material, participants can build and improve competencies that are beneficial for student leadership and for the success of campus groups and clubs.
-The conference program begins with an incredible panel of speakers sharing their U of T experience, offers a variety of workshops designed for all levels of leadership, and ends with a practical case study competition to wrap up the day.
-This event is a unique opportunity to network and collaborate with fellow students, and increase confidence and capability in participants’ leadership capacities.
+The Ulead Conference is a one day conference focused on developing leadership skills while making connections with other campus leaders at the University of Toronto St. George campus.
+Through a series of engaging workshops, you will gain the capacities that will help you to be successful in your leadership role this year.
+This event is a unique opportunity to network and collaborate with fellow students, and increase confidence and capability in your leadership capacities.

 This conference is open to all students involved with a student club or group at U of T St. George.
-You don’t need to be in an executive role to apply; if you’re involved in a student group in any capacity, you are encouraged to attend!
+You don’t need to be in an executive role to apply.
+If you’re involved in a student group in any capacity, you are encouraged to attend!

 Students who hold elected or appointed leadership positions on student groups such as:

 - Tri-campus or campus wide student group (e.g. UTSU, UTSC, UTM, APUS, ASSU)

 - College or faculty student society (e.g. KPEUA, ENGSoc, VUSAC)

 - Course union (e.g. CINSSU, NSSA)

 - Residence council (e.g. IRC, WRC)

 - Hart House committee

 The TRACK system helps you plan your day.
 We offer three tracks, geared towards different levels of leadership: